maliput/maliput_xodr/standalone/12_map_integration/README.md

 sub_map_7 ----- sub_map_8 ----- sub_map_9 ----- sub_map_10 ----- sub_map_11 ----- sub_map_12
 ```

- - The submaps aren't connected each other.
+ - The submaps aren't connected to each other.

 ### Procedure for creating the large map